Chrislee187/Emma/src/README.md

 Every time I typed this out yet again, for a new project I briefly wondered if there was a better way to avoid this kind of "duplication".

-Originally, I kept a seperate library of "Useful Stuff" that included many extension methods, but a whole package dependency felt overkill when I only wanted a few short lines of code most of the time.
+Snippets didn't really work how I wanted, and a whole package dependency felt overkill when I only wanted a few short lines of code most of the time.

  So I started think about them more as specialised "code-snippets" rather than a more typical reusable component.
-Something that would be fairly specific to Extension Methods and managing them as snippets of text.
+Something that would be fairly specific to Extension Methods.

-An Extension Method Manager is you will... hence `EMMA` was born, and once I had a good acronynm for the name it seemed worth actually doing something about the idea;)
+An Extension Method Manager if you will... hence `EMMA` was born, and once I had a good acronynm for the name it seemed worth actually doing something about the idea;)

-## Github Auth Key

-`EMMA` currently requires a personal access token to give access to the Github API, this (currently) must be stored in an environment variable named `EMMA_APP_KEY`.

-You can create a key from your Github account settings.
-See [https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more details.